-This research was supported by the U.S. Social Security Administration through grant #5RRC08098400-03-00 to the National Bureau of Economic Research as part of the SSA Retirement Research Consortium.
+This research was supported by the U.S. Social Security Administration through grant #5 RRC08098400-03-00 to the National Bureau of Economic Research as part of the SSA Retirement Research Consortium.
 The findings and conclusions expressed are solely those of the author(s) and do not represent the views of SSA, any agency of the Federal Government, or the NBER.
-There are no other relevant or material financial relationships with respect to this paper.